-In order to better describe the privacy guarantees of DCOP algorithms, Léauté and Faltings [23] suggested four notions of privacy for the DCOP framework: agent, topology, constraint, and decision privacy.
+In order to better describe the privacy guarantees of DCOP algorithms, Léauté and Faltings [23] suggested four notions of privacy for the DCOP framework: agent, constraint, topology, and decision privacy.
 We adhere to those notions and provide their definition in Section 3.1.
 Furthermore, they devised three secure versions of DPOP, each with different runtimes and privacy guarantees: P-DPOP(+), P^{3/2}-DPOP(+), and P2-DPOP(+).

-Grinshpoun and Tassa [18] presented a privacy-preserving version of another complete algorithm - Syncbb.
-The resulting method, P-Syncbb, preserves topology, constraint, and decision privacy.
+Grinshpoun and Tassa [18] presented a privacy-preserving version of another complete algorithm - SYNCBB.
+The resulting method, P-SYNCBB, preserves topology, constraint, and decision privacy.

 Since complete algorithms are not scalable, research efforts were invested also in designing privacy-preserving implementations of incomplete algorithms.
 A notable example is the GDL-based [1] MAX-SUM algorithm [12].
-Unlike search-based algorithms, where the agents systematically search the entire solution space, GDL-based algorithms require the agents to maintain a set of beliefs.
+Unlike search-based algorithms, where the agents systematically search the entire solution space, GDLbased algorithms require the agents to maintain a set of beliefs.
 As the protocol progresses, the agents communicate and update those beliefs and ultimately choose their assignment according to them.
 Such schemes are also known as inference-based algorithms.
 In the context of DCOPs, MAX-SUM was shown to produce high-quality solutions while keeping runtimes low in comparison with both incomplete or complete algorithms.

-Tassa et al. [42] developed the P-Max-Sum algorithm, which runs Max-Sum with cryptographic enhancements in order to preserve privacy.
-In P-Max-Sum, every message between two nodes is secret-shared between the two agents that control those nodes.
+Tassa et al. [42] developed the P-MAX-SUM algorithm, which runs MAX-SUM with cryptographic enhancements in order to preserve privacy.
+In P-MAX-SUM, every message between two nodes is secret-shared between the two agents that control those nodes.
 The main task is then to use the set of message shares in one iteration in order to compute from them proper shares in the messages of the next iteration.
 Homomorphic encryption is used in order to perform that computation in a privacy-preserving manner.
-P-MAX-SUM provides topology, constraint, and decision privacy, and it may be extended to provide also agent privacy.
+P-MAX-SUM provides constraint, topology, and decision privacy, and it may be extended to provide also agent privacy.
 Grinshpoun et al. [19] devised another incomplete privacy-preserving algorithm, P-RODA, which is based on region optimality [21, 22].
 P-RODA provides constraint privacy and partial decision privacy.

 All of the above mentioned privacy-preserving DCOP algorithms assume solitary conduct of the agents.
 However, if two or more agents collude and combine the information that they have, they may extract valuable information about other agents.
-(In Section 5 we demonstrate such possible attacks in the context of P-Max-Sum).
-To address the risk of collusion, Tassa et al. [41] introduced PC-Syncbb, the first privacy-preserving DCOP algorithm that is collusion-secure.
-It is secure under the assumption that the agents have an honest majority.
-PC-Syncbb does extensive usage of Secure Multiparty Computation (MPC) in order to obliviously compare between costs of partial assignments.
+(In Section 5 we demonstrate such possible attacks in the context of P-MAX-SUM).
+To address the risk of collusion, Tassa et al. [41] introduced PC-SYNCBB, the first privacy-preserving DCOP algorithm that is collusion-secure.
+It is secure under the assumption that is known in cryptogarphy as honest majority, namely, that the number of colluding agents is smaller than the number of agents outside the coalition.
+PC-SYNCBB does extensive usage of Secure Multiparty Computation (MPC) in order to obliviously compare between costs of partial assignments.